 Refer to the Google Maps above for ④ Finnair City Bus Station in Elielsquare.

 By Helsinki Bus 615

 Helsinki Bus 615 run by HSL will take you from the airport to the Helsinki city centre in 40 to 50 minutes.
-The bus stops for both arriving and departing buses are located in front of both terminal ① and ②.
+The bus stops for both arriving and departing buses are located in front of both Helsinki Airport Terminal ① and ② (Finnish Name: Lentoasema T1 and T2).
 In Helsinki city, you can stop at ⑤ Rautatientori Bus Stop right in front of the ⑥ Helsinki Railway Station.
-Refer to the Journey Planner for Bus 615 for the timetable and the Google Maps above for the exact bus stop location.
+Refer to the Journey Planner for Bus 615 for the timetable from Helsinki Airport to City Centre and the Google Maps above for the exact bus stop location.

 By Helsinki Airport Train

 Since July 2015, the fastest and most convenient option is the new Helsinki Airport train line directly to the city centre in 30 minutes operated by HSL.
 By taking the train to Helsinki city, tourists do not have to worry about the traffic jam on the road by travelling in a vehicle especially when going to the airport.

 p style=”text-align: justify;”>I opted to take a train to and fro the Helsinki city centre during my 9-hrs layover trip in Finland for this time.
 Do note that some ticket machine only accepts bank card or credit card and no cash especially on the airport train platform.
 If you want to pay by cash, you have to look for the ticket machine which accepts it at Terminal 2 or for the location of this cash machine at the Tourist Information Counter.